AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 $$

 This algebraic merge of the final linear layer with the desired score difference is called **last-layer elision**.
-We have not removed the layer; we have rewritten it together with the property before computing bounds.
+It preserves the layer's effect by rewriting that layer together with the property before computing bounds.
 Here it raises the margin's lower bound from $0.1$ to $0.3$.

 Every possible margin is therefore at least $0.3$.
 The model predicts cat for every input in $S_\infty(x_0,0.1)$, giving the same certificate we derived by